matt-nolan11/EGR557-Spring-2022.github.io/assignment-3-system-kinematics.md

-### Solve for valid initial condition determined by independent variable
+### Solve for valid initial condition determined by independent variable:

 ```python